boredsquirrel/Arkenfox-softening/README.md

 Individual changes like that are included in the interactive chooser, which you run at startup to configure your own overwrite-script.

+If you change your opinion, you can run `chooser.sh` as often as you like.
 ---

 ## How to use